(1) The [FCA] may give a direction under this section if it appears to the [FCA] that—

 (i) by or under this Act; . . .

-(ii) by any directly applicable Community regulation or decision made under the UCITS directive [UCITS-related direct EU legislation];] [or
+(iii) by the MMF Regulation or any directly applicable regulation or decision made under that Regulation [which constitutes retained direct EU legislation];]

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.